FrankTheSnape99/Hover-Car-Racer/README.md

-Assignment 2 – Game Concepts
+HoverCarRacer - Game Concepts

 Grade: 68% (Upper Second Class)

 📌 Overview
-This was a first-year university assignment for the CO1301 – Games Concepts module.
+This was a first-year university assignment for my Games Concepts module.
 The project is a 3D hover car racing game developed using C++ and the TL-Engine game framework.
 It implements realistic vehicle physics and gameplay features such as: